lucazulian/journal/my-self-development-books-list-to-read-in-2022/article.md

 ## My self-development books list to read in 2022

-I would like to share with you some of the books I want to read in 2022.
-The motivation is the same every year but now I want to try to accomplish something more, so writing down a formal list could be the first step.
+I want to share some of the books I want to read in 2022.
+The motivation is the same every year, but now I want to try to accomplish something more, so writing down a formal list could be the first step.

 I know that this list may look quite big.
-I have split the books into several categories based on what I want to enhance, just to make it easier to choose what to start with based on my needs.
+I have split the books into several categories based on what I want to enhance to make it easier to choose what to start with based on my needs.

 #### how to become a better software developer